 Nice to Have

-Depending on what kind of workout you want to get in, you might also want to have a kickboard, pull buoy (so that your lower body doesn’t have as much of a workload), fins, hand paddles.
+Depending on what kind of workout you want, you might also want to have a kickboard, pull buoy (so that your lower body doesn’t have as much of a workload), fins, and hand paddles.
+These items change the efficiency of your stroke, thus altering your workout.
+Some of the items make it a bit easier, some produce extra drag to make it harder.

 If you want to track your workout, you might want a swim watch, although many running watches allow you to track swim workouts as well.
 Additionally, if you’re someone who likes to listen to music, podcasts, or books, you might want waterproof headphones and an MP3 player (or another similar device).